Bharadwaj-R/Control-LED-with-Voice-Commands/README.md

 <br/>

 ***Setting up Voice Control using Siri :***
-Setting up Siri for voice commands is not as straight-forward as Google Assistant, since Siri is not available as a direct service in IFTTT.
+Setting up Siri for voice commands is not as straightforward as Google Assistant, since Siri is not available as a direct service in IFTTT.
 Hence, we use the `iOS Shortcuts` app in addition to IFTTT.
 Download the IFTTT iOS application from the App Store and then follow the below steps to create a new Shortcut.
-- Create an IFTTT Applet just as for Google Assistant, but for the trigger, select `Button Widget` instead of Google Assistant.
+- Create an IFTTT Applet, but for the trigger part, select `Button Widget` instead of Google Assistant.
 - Use the same Blynk API URL and other settings and create an applet.
 - No head over to the shortcuts app and create a new shortcut.
 - Now add a new action, and select IFTTT app.